bartol/bartol.dev/notes/programming/regex.md

+# Regex

-# Regex match one or more characters
+# Match one or more characters

 	(.+)

-# Regex match zero or more characters
+# Match zero or more characters

 	(.*)